 Our Product Manifesto: Why We Wrote It and What It Means

-If you’ve been following this blog, you know I’m not a fan of corporate manifestos that sound good in presentations but mean nothing in practice.
-This isn’t that.
-This is the operating system we actually run on.
+If you know me, you know I’m not a fan of corporate manifestos that sound good in presentations but mean nothing in practice.

 Why a Manifesto?
 Why Now?